GaTcha-Sama/GaTcha-Sama/README.md

 # Hi, I'm Jeremy 👋
 Passionate developer focused on web and data.
-I love learning new technologies and sharing my projects.
+I love coding, learning new technologies and sharing my projects.

-🌱 Currently learning more Java Spring Hibernate and working on a Next.js/Express.js project
+🌱 Currently learning more on Java Spring Hibernate and working on a Next.js/Express.js project

 🛠️ My favorite tools: Python/Django, React/Next, PHP/Symfony, Drupal, Docker, GitHub Pages and Vercel

-🚀 Projects I'm working on : MyLegendTeam, a Next.js/Express.js project
+🚀 Projects I'm working on at home : MyLegendTeam, a Next.js/Express.js project

+💻​ Projects I'm working on at work : confidential

 🎓 About to start a Master’s degree MAALSI at home in Brest (Brittany, France) based on expertise in IT project management, global software architecture, and team management